 React Hooks were introduced in 2018 and ever since numerous POCs have been built around the same.
 Hooks come in at a time when React has become a norm and class components are becoming increasingly complex.
-With this blog, I showcase how Hooks can reduce the size of your code up to 90%.
+With this blog, I will showcase how Hooks can reduce the size of your code up to 90%.
 Yes, you heard it right.
-Exciting isn't it?
+Exciting, isn't it?

 Hooks are a powerful upgrade coming with React 16.8 and utilize the functional programming paradigm.
-React however also acknowledges the volume of class components already built and therefore comes with backward compatibility.
-You can practice by refactoring a small chunk of your codebase to use React hooks while not impacting the existing functionality.
+React, however, also acknowledges the volume of class components already built, and therefore, comes with backward compatibility.
+You can practice by refactoring a small chunk of your codebase to use React Hooks, while not impacting the existing functionality.

 First, let’s list out the common problems we all face with React Components as they are today:

-1. Huge Components - caused by the distributed logic in lifecycle hooks
+1. Huge Components - caused by the distributed logic in lifecycle Hooks

 2. Wrapper Hell - caused by re-using components